 It’s only Php 300 pesos per person for groups.
 If you want to go for separate room especially for couples, it’s Php 1000 per night for fan room.
 For aircon room, it’s Php 1,500.
 There are times that RNV gets full, but don’t worry there are a lot of transient houses, resort, accommodation and homestay in Masasa.

 TRAVEL TIP 2 : It is no longer allowed to spend overnight through tents at Masasa Beach.
 This is after a series of unfortunate events happened like robbery and some travelers caught doing some unlikeable things.
 Hahaha!
 The local government is imposing all travelers to stay at Transient Houses.
 It’s also for our security and protection.
 Travelers can pitch tent at the beach until 7PM only.
+Please be reminded that there are no hotels, you know the usual usual hotel establishment on the island.

 EXPLORING MASASA BEACH